Norwegian oil companies, labour unions agree wage deal

 Lederne, Safe and Industri Energi all confirmed they had signed the agreement.

-The talks covered 7,000 workers in total, mostly rig operators, drillers and service staff at 14 companies including Equinor (EQNR.OL), Aker BP (AKERBP.OL), Lundin Energy (LUNE.ST) and ConocoPhillips (COP.N), the NOG has said.
+The talks covered 7,000 workers in total, mostly rig operators, drillers and service staff at 14 companies including Equinor, Aker BP, Lundin Energy and ConocoPhillips, the NOG has said.

 ($1 = 8.3449 Norwegian crowns)